surniaulula/wpsso/readme.txt

 	* Removed the "Product EAN Attribute Name" option.
 	* Mapped the `product:upc` meta tag to the 'product_gtin12' value.
 	* Mapped the `product:ean` meta tag to the 'product_gtin13' value.
+	* Added a min/max character counter to the Product ISBN input field.
 * **Bugfixes**
 	* Fixed an incorrect variable use in the WpssoAdmin::get_option_site_use() static method.
 	* Fixed missing "product:weight:units" meta tag when a Product Weight value is entered in the Document SSO metabox.